addulac/phd/source/13_models.md

 A case of interest is for the so-called large graph, when $N\rightarrow \infty$.
 In this case, the degree distribution converges to a Poisson law as $P(d=n)\approx \Poisson(n;z)$ where $z=p(N-1)$ is the mean degree^[Where the self-loops are not considered.].
 The class of graphs $G_{N,p}$ generated by the ER model are consequently sometimes referred to as the *Poisson random graph*.
 This result leads to another interesting property of the ER model worth to mention; let's define a *component* as a maximal subset of nodes that can all be reached from another in the same subset (through edge traversal).
 There is a so called *phase transition*, from low value of $p$, where there are many small components with exponential size distribution, to high value of $p$ with very few small components and one, so-called, *giant component*.
 A consequence of this is that the ER model satisfies the small world effect as its typical distance between two nodes is $l=\frac{\log N}{\log z}$ [@bollobas1998random].
 Nevertheless, the ER model do not satisfy all the other properties found in real-world networks.
 Its degree distribution is Poisson and thus has exponential decay, it has random mixing patterns and no clustering structure.
 Though, it is not adapted for modeling real systems, the ER model still gives insight on the way network can behave and constitutes a baseline regarding the emergence of phase transitions and giant components that are also studied in other random graph models.

-Among the many extensions of the ER model proposed in the literature, we focus here on the Stochastic Block Model that provides a very general framework to model graph with community structure.
+Among the many extensions of the ER model proposed in the literature [@goldenberg2010survey;@goldenberg2010survey], we focus here on the Stochastic Block Model that provides a very general framework to model graph with community structure.

 ### Stochastic Block Model